-Describe all of the The selection criteria for the Downtown Revitalization and Main Street criteria that will be Program will focus upon the following factors: used to select a.
-Applicant Need criteria, including poverty rate, median income, applications and unemployment rate, and community need. the relative b.
-Project criteria, including leverage, economic development importance of consideration, Americans with Disabilities Act (ADA) compliance, these criteria. emphasis on benefit to LMI persons, consistency with Main Street these criteria. program or other community strategic plan (if applicable), and other HUD or TDA programmatic priorities; and c.
+• crit use app rela scribe all of the eria that will be ed to select olications and the ative importance these criteria.
+The selection criteria for the Downtown Revitalization and Main Street Program will focus upon the following factors: a.
+Applicant Need criteria, including poverty rate, median income, unemployment rate, and community need. b.
+Project criteria, including leverage, economic development consideration, Americans with Disabilities Act (ADA) compliance, emphasis on benefit to LMI persons, consistency with Main Street program or other community strategic plan (if applicable), and other HUD or TDA programmatic priorities; and c.
 Past performance on previously awarded TxCDBG contracts, if applicable.
-The department may set aside funds within this Downtown Revitalization and Main Street Program specifically for Main Street communities.
-If only summary Guidelines, applications and additional program documentation can be criteria were found on TDA's website at www.texasagriculture.gov. described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) Describe how 10.3% of the State CDBG allocation is allocated to the Downtown resources will be Revitalization and Main Street Programs; in addition, deobligated funds, allocated among program income funds, and other RED program funds may be allocated funding categories. for the these programs if such funds have not been utilized by other RED programs (if available).
-Describe threshold Maximum \$350,000/Minimum \$50,000 factors and grant size limits.
-What are the Eliminate or prevent slum and blight conditions. outcome measures expected as a result of the method of distribution?
+The department may set aside funds within this Downtown Revitalization and Main Street Program specifically for Main Street communities. crit des pot acc ma stat des app nly summary eria were scribed, how can eential applicants ess application nuals or other te publications scribing the plication criteria?
+Guidelines, applications and additional program documentation can be found on TDA's website at www.texasagriculture.gov.
+Des resc allo scribe how ources will be ocated among ding categories.
+10.3% of the State CDBG allocation is allocated to the Downtown Revitalization and Main Street Programs; in addition, deobligated funds, program income funds, and other RED program funds may be allocated for the these programs if such funds have not been utilized by other RED programs (if available). fact scribe threshold tors and grant e limits.
+Maximum \$350,000/Minimum \$50,000 out exp of t eat are the scome measures sected as a result she method of tribution?
+Eliminate or prevent slum and blight conditions.